-As you approach submission, you and your Supervisor will need to consider the appointment of examiners for your viva.
+As you approach submission, you and your supervisor will need to consider the appointment of examiners for your viva.
 It is important to think about this in plenty of time before you are due to submit your thesis, as your examiners will need to be approved by both the Postgraduate Education Committee and Degree Committee.
-Please be aware that committees do not meet outside of term dates.
+Please be aware that committees do not meet outside of term dates (except for one early summer meeting of the Degree Committee).

-The PhD administrator will send a copy of the appointment form to your Supervisor, once you have submitted your Intention to Submit form, you will need to provide a one page final abstract of your thesis to be submitted for approval with the appointment form (if not submitted already).
+The PhD administrator will send a copy of the appointment form to your supervisor.
+Once you have submitted your Intention to Submit form, you will need to provide a one page final abstract of your thesis to be submitted for approval with the appointment form (if not submitted already).

-The oral examination will normally take place in-person in Cambridge, but you may choose to be examined remotely by video conference.
+The oral examination will normally take place in-person in Cambridge, under certain circumstances students may choose to be examined remotely by video conference.
 You should inform your Degree Committee of your preference when you notify them of your intention to submit.
-Please also make your Supervisor aware of your preference as it may affect the choice of available Examiners.
-Travel expenses rates/restrictions apply for in-person vivas (including limits on non-EEU international travel).
+Please also make your supervisor aware of your preference as it may affect the choice of available Examiners.
+Travel expenses rates/restrictions apply for in-person vivas (including limits on non-European international travel).